 - Add butter and vanilla and mix well.
 Microwave on high for 1-2 minutes.
 Peanuts will be lightly browned and syrup very hot.

 - Add baking soda and gently stir until light and foamy.
-Pour mixture onto a lightly greased cookie sheet.
+Pour the mixture onto a lightly greased cookie sheet.
 Let cool for 30 minutes to an hour.

 - When cool, break into small pieces and store in an airtight container.